joergbuchwald/VTUinterface/README_julia.md

 ```julia
 using Plots
 ```

-    WARNING: using Plots.plot in module Main conflicts with an existing identifier.

 As point pt0 is a node in the mesh, both values at $t=1$ agree, whereas pt1 is not a mesh node point resulting in different values.